kcava2/Computer-Vision-Reliability-Evaluation/README.md

-# Computer Vision Reliability Evaluation
+# Reliability-Based Evaluation of Computer Vision Models Under Uncertainty

 Standard ML metrics such as accuracy, F1, and AUC measure how often a model is wrong, but they do not characterize *how* or *why* it fails.
 Knowing the how and why of failures is critical for aerospace systems.
 This framework reframes misclassification as a **failure event** to produce safety-relevant metrics that accuracy alone cannot provide specifically for computer vision.